-Suffice it to say, this kind of storytelling tactic in a mainstream superhero comic was incredibly unusual.
+This kind of storytelling tactic in a mainstream superhero comic was unusual.
 But it has since become de rigueur for Deadpool, and anyone who watches the movie will experience it right away.
 If you go down the checklist of core Deadpool characteristics — man-child humor, clever satire, brutal violence, wacky supporting cast — they were more or less in place by the time Priest departed the series in 2000.
-But the sales were still anything but.
-As the series’ editor, Mike Marts, puts it, Wade’s initial success and the Kelly run’s critical acclaim meant Marvel was often willing to try to recapture the old magic — that has often proven difficult.
-After Priest, the series puttered along for years, with its monthly numbers dwindling to a dismal 24,000-copy range in mid-2001.
-(For comparison: The top-rated X-Men series of the era was selling about 100,000 copies a month.)
+By then, for all its stylistic virtues, it was something of a financial basket case.
+The series puttered along for years, with its monthly circulation at comics shops dwindling to a dismal 24,000-copy range in mid-2001.
+(For comparison: The top-rated X-Men series of the era was shipping about 100,000 copies a month.)
 There was a ray of hope in 2002, when an untested young writer named Gail Simone was brought on to take a stab at the ailing series.
 The results were as funny and hyperactive as the heights of the Kelly run.

 And yet, as is always true with Wade Wilson, no good deed goes unpunished.
 “The first issue is out and there’s all this buzz, I couldn’t be happier,” Simone says.
 “Then I get a call from Marvel: ‘Listen, we are so happy with what you’re doing, congratulations, and thank you, and we’re canceling the book.’”
 All of a sudden, Deadpool was replaced with a strange new series — also written by Simone — called Agent X. It followed the adventures of a disfigured killer with a sense of humor … who wasn’t Wade Wilson and didn’t wear a Deadpool costume.
 A few factors might have been at play.
 Marvel was in a period of transition, trying out new things with X-Men-related series, of which Deadpool was one.
 There was also a minor kerfuffle between Marvel and one of the character’s co-creators (Nicieza says it wasn’t him), leading Marvel to temporarily step back from the character he co-created.
 (Neither Liefeld nor Marvel responded to requests for comment on the matter.)